MrDavidYu/TF_Convolutional_Autoencoder/README.md

 # TF_Convolutional_Autoencoder
 #### _Convolutional autoencoder for encoding/decoding RGB images in TensorFlow_

 This is a sample template adapted from Arash Saber Tehrani's Deep-Convolutional-AutoEncoder tutorial https://github.com/arashsaber/Deep-Convolutional-AutoEncoder for encoding/decoding 3-channel images.
 The template has been fully commented.
-I have tested this implementation on rescaled samples from the CelebA dataset from CUHK http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html to produce reasonably decent results.
+I have tested this implementation on rescaled samples from the CelebA dataset from CUHK http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html to produce reasonably decent results from a short period of training.

 **Add on features:**
 * Takes 3-channel images as input instead of MNIST